 Q: Should I have received my tax bill?

 A: Taxes are billed in biannual installments.
-Real estate tax bills are generally due the third week in February and the third week in July.
+Real estate tax bills are generally due the third week in February and the third week in July (UNLESS OTHERWISE NOTED).
 Bills are mailed out in January and June.
 Manufactured home tax bills are generally due the first week of March and the first week in August with the bills being mailed out in February and July.
-If you don’t receive a bill, you need to contact us.
+If you do not receive a bill, you need to contact our office at 740-699-2145.
 Ohio law says that the parcel owner is still responsible for the real estate taxes even if the bill is not received.
 (See O.R.C.
 323.13)

 Q: Who notifies the Treasurer’s Office if I no longer have an escrow?

 A: If you pay your taxes through a mortgage company and you recently paid off your loan, please contact our office to ensure that the financial institution advised our office in writing of that change.
 Pursuant to O.R.C.
 323.13, any change in the mailing address of any tax bill shall be made in writing to the county treasurer.
 (See Change of Address under Forms)

 Q: I moved but I did not receive my tax bill, what do I do?